Angle-resolved photoemission spectroscopy with an $\textit{in situ}$ tunable magnetic field: Demonstration of ARPES measurements on quantum materials in a magnetic field

 \subsection{LiFeAs}

 LiFeAs is a well-known iron-based superconductor that has a Fermi surface consisting of hole pockets around the Brillouin zone (BZ) center ($\Gamma$) and electron pockets around the BZ corner (M)~\cite{Umezawa2012}.
-This particular Fermi surface topology is suitable for characterizing the momentum shrinking effect in ARPES measurements with an \textit{in situ} magnetic field.
+This particular Fermi surface topology is suitable for characterizing the emission angle contraction effect in ARPES measurements with an \textit{in situ} magnetic field.
 The data were collected with the large solenoid device.
-We first present the Fermi surface of LiFeAs measured without a magnetic field (Fig.~\ref{fig:Fig4}a).
+We first present the Fermi surface of LiFeAs measured without a magnetic field (Fig.~\ref{fig:Fig5}a).
 Small circular hole and electron pockets are clearly identified, with the corresponding momentum positions that match well with the BZ size.
-After applying an electric current of 0.06 A to generate a 3.2 mT magnetic field at the sample position, the three extrinsic effects are clearly observed from the Fermi surface mapping (Fig.~\ref{fig:Fig4}b): Fermi surface rotation; broadening of both the hole and electron Fermi pockets; and shrinking of the Fermi surfaces.
-From the location of the Fermi pockets, the momentum shrinking effect can be quantitatively determined.
-In the Fermi surface mapping taken with a 3.2 mT magnetic field at the sample position, the Fermi surface rotates by 37$^\circ$ and shrinks to 83\% of its original BZ size without a magnetic field (indicated by the blue square in Fig.~\ref{fig:Fig4}b).
-We further examine these effects at a slightly higher binding energy (Fig.~\ref{fig:Fig4}c, d).
-Both the Fermi surface rotation and the momentum shrinking effect do not exhibit an obvious dependence on the binding energy in the energy range relevant to low energy dispersions in LiFeAs.
+After applying an electric current of 0.06 A to generate a 3.2 mT magnetic field at the sample position, the three extrinsic effects are clearly observed from the Fermi surface mapping (Fig.~\ref{fig:Fig5}b): Fermi surface rotation; broadening of both the hole and electron Fermi pockets; and contraction of the Fermi surfaces.
+From the location of the Fermi pockets, the angle contraction effect can be quantitatively determined.
+In the Fermi surface mapping taken with a 3.2 mT magnetic field at the sample position, the Fermi surface rotates by 37$^\circ$ and contracts to 83\% of its original BZ size without a magnetic field (indicated by the blue square in Fig.~\ref{fig:Fig5}b).
+We further examine these effects at a slightly higher binding energy (Fig.~\ref{fig:Fig5}c, d).
+Both the CEC rotation and the emission angle contraction effect do not exhibit an obvious dependence on the binding energy in the energy range relevant to low energy dispersions in LiFeAs.